TimvanScherpenzeel/profiling-research/README.md

 Once you have taken your snapshot you can start inspecting it.

 You should ignore everything in parentheses and everything that is dimmed in the `heap snapshot`.
-These are various constructors that you do not have explicit control over in your application.
+These are various constructors that you do not have explicit control over in your application (such as native methods and global browser methods).
 The snapshot is ordered by the `constructor` name and you can filter the heap to find your constructor using the `class filter` up top.
 If you record multiple snapshots it is beneficial to compare them to each other.
 You can do this by opening the dropdown menu left of the `class filter` and set it to `comparison`.
 You can now see the difference between two snapshots.
 The list will be much shorter and you can see more easily what has changed in memory.

 ![Heap snapshot trace](/docs/HEAP_SNAPSHOT_TRACE_DETACHED.png?raw=true)

 _Image source: Google Developers - https://developers.google.com/web/tools/chrome-devtools/memory-problems/_

-Objects in the `heap snapshot` with a **yellow background** are an indicator that there is no active handle available meaning that these objects will be difficult to clean up as you have probably lost its reference to it.
-Most likely it is still in the DOM tree but you lost your JavaScript reference to it.
+Objects in the `heap snapshot` with a **yellow background** are an indicator that there is no active event handle available meaning that these objects will be difficult to clean up as you have probably lost its reference to it.
+Most likely it is still in the DOM tree but you have lost your JavaScript reference.

 Objects with a **red background** in the `heap snapshot` are considered objects that have been detached from the DOM tree but their JavaScript reference is being retained.
 A DOM node can only be garbage collected when there are no references to it from either the page's DOM tree or JavaScript code.
-A node is said to be "detached" when it's removed from the DOM tree but some JavaScript still references it.
+A node is said to be `detached` when it's removed from the DOM tree but some JavaScript still references it.
 Detached DOM nodes are a common cause of memory leaks.
-They are only alive because they are part of the yellow node's tree.
+They are only alive because they are part of a yellow node's tree.

 In general, you want to focus on the yellow nodes in the `heap snapshot`.
-Fix your code so that the yellow node isn't alive for longer than it needs to be, and you also get rid of the red nodes that are part of the yellow node's tree.
+Fix your code so that the yellow node isn't alive for longer than it needs to be, that way you also get rid of the red nodes that are part of the yellow node's tree.

 For more information there are excellent entries on the `Chrome developer tools` blog on memory profiling: